MeuXX74/IO-link-modbus/README.md

 **NOTE:** For advanced settings and more detailed descriptions, please refer to the [AY1020 IO-Link Master user's manual](https://www.ifm.com/download/files/AY1020_Manual_UK/$file/AY1020_Manual_UK.pdf).

-The UGT509 (Vibration sensor) will be connected to the IO-Link Master using an EVT402 cable, which is included in the kit.
+The **UGT509 (ultrasonic sensor)** will be connected to the IO-Link Master using an **EVC001 cable**, which is included in the kit.
+First, connect the ultrasonic sensor to the mentioned cable, and secure the nut gently.

 In this documentation, this sensor will be connected to Port 7 of the IO-Link Master, but another port can be used if necessary.
-The EVT402 has 4x wires, each one connected to one of the pins of the sensor: Brown (1), white (2), blue (3) and black (4).
+The EVC001 cable has 4x wires, each one connected to one of the pins of the sensor: Brown (1), white (2), blue (3) and black (4).
 These wires have to be connected to the IO-Link Master, as shown below:

 ```
     SENSOR   |   PORT 7